xdk2mam/xdk2mam/dmp/README.md

 You will see how the Node.js is now waiting to get data from the XDK110. **Let's get that done!**

 ## 3. Flashing your XDK: wifi and sensors configuration
 Open XDK Workbench and go to File -> Import.
-Choose General > Projects from Folder or Archive and select the folder ***xdk2mam-c***.
+Choose General > Projects from Folder or Archive and select the folder **xdk2mam-c**.
 Accept to import project.

 ### Clear, Build and Flash
-Open XDK Workbench and go to File -> Import.
-Choose General > Projects from Folder or Archive and select the folder **xdk2mam-c**.
-Accept to import project.
 Once project is imported, right click on **xdk2mam** folder in your Workbench Project Explorer and select **Clean project**.
 When the clean is done, repat and select **Build Project**.
 This process can take some minutes depending on your hardware and you should see any problems at the Workbench Console.

 Finally, once the project has been built, connect your XDK 110 via USB and click the ***Flash*** button to install the software on the board.
 If everything went fine, you should be able to see the sensor data on your console.